martin-y-lu/Evolution-simulator/README.md

 Good bye now.
 But also, watch cary’s evolution series if you haven’t.
 They’re crazy well made.
 Also, download link in description.

+<b> More info again: about new video </b>
+Hey everybody, after four months (daym) I’m back with an new update to my evolution simulator, with a bunch of new features.
+(Btw watch the first video to get up to speed, this video won’t make much sense otherwise)

+In order to help the creatures to handle more dangerous and complex environments, I gave the creatures a lot more freedom.
+Previously the states in the creatures brain were only binary (true or false ), and could only be combined with simple logic gates with 2 inputs.
+Now the states can range continuously between 1 and negative 1, and can be combined logically by a node with any number of inputs.
+Points, now take a weighted sum of all its inputs, plus a bias, then passes it into an activation function, witch squishes the sum between -1 and 1 to compute its state.
+By choosing the correct weights and biases, the point can simulate any logic gate and more. ( watch this video explaining how that works in more detail)

+But the most interesting change in my opinion is the creatures input.
+There eyes now shoot out lasers that measure how far away from the ground by using raycasting and uses that distance as its input.
+(If an eye is underground, the distance is negative) During mutation, the eyes sensitivity and direction are changed, and the eye may even gain an other laser.

+With these new creatures, it is easier for the creatures to gain new inputs and have them effect the internal logic without instantly breaking everything.
+The simulator now technically uses the NEAT algorithm, with the slight difference that the nerves have a delay and the network allows loops.

+Let’s take a look at what these new creatures look like.
+Welcome back to the evolution hub.
+Let’s generate 5000 creatures, test them and sort them.
+The best creature contracts one muscle to move forward.
+This pulls up the eye, continuing the movement.
+The next creature flops around, making fine use of its many eyes and muscles.
+The third creature uses a spinning eye to take a few steps forward.
+The other creatures also have interesting strategies.

+While we evolve the population on flat terrain, lets look at the changes I made to evolution.
+The biggest change I made was slowing evolution way down.
+Instead of killing off half of the population, i only kill 5%.
+This means every creature has more chances to show how far they can get.
+It’s also more like nature, because there isn’t a mass extinction every decade.
+Another thing I added was density dependent limiting factors, that basically penalises any species with a population over a few hundred.
+I also penalized species that are too similar to others.
+I did this to try to increase diversity in the population witch is important for when the population runs into a challenging situation it hasn’t evolved for.
+Like a bump (SCREAMS) More times than I’m okay with, not a single creature can pass the obstacle, and evolution stops dead.
+Restricting populations means that there are often 4 or 5 unique species in the first 40 generations.

+wait a second.
+It looks like rolling creature has evolved, just like the last video.
+Thats a crazy coincidence, I  haven’t gotten any rolling creatures before recording the video, i set the random seed to 100, and lo and behold.
+Perhaps its destiny.
+Rolling creatures are to take the promised land.

+Anyway.
+I also made changes to addition of new points and nerves.
+Read the wall of text if your interested.

+WALL OF TEXT:
+	Changes I used:
+		When a new nerve is added, the weight used by the logic point is distributed on a normal curve with a low deviation as to not impact the creatures function too much.
+Then the most helpful weight can be selected via mutation and selection.
+		When a new point (Eye or otherwise) is added,  i also connect it to a few points using nerves and muscles (BTW muscles now take more than one input and also do a logic calculation).
+Previously points were added without muscles, and relied on chance to be attached, witch is kinda useless.
+Thats why you see a bunch of creatures with dangly bits (ew) after evolution.
+Maybe it helps with balance, I don’t know.
+	Changes I didn’t use: (Most of them lol)
+		I used to give creatures that outperformed their parents a lot a large increase in fitness.
+The problem was that the creatures that flail and just randomly did a lot better tend to live for a long time, witch makes them create alot of flatly offspring, witch then outperform, and before you know it you got a large population of crap creatures.
+These crap creatures often only have one or two points, and don’t really have an interesting mechanism, relying on luck.
+	In order to try to disadvantage creatures that rely on luck, I had a random mutation of all creatures, but that just made the problem worse. yoyle
+ I would do anything to kill them.(don’t take out of context)  I could outlaw them, but thats a bit extreme.

+So, after 100 generations of evolution, here are the results.
+The best creature is the perfected version of the first creature we saw.
+It gallops magestically, wouldn’t you say?

+And heres a few more examples.
+I find it fascinating that most of them are almost bipedal.

+Now lets get to what you were all waiting for, the hurdles.
+After the first generation…

+Past generation 30, the one pointed creatures make up the top 20.
+Even though it lacks structure, I can respect the way it moves over the hurdles.
+The creatures that got overthrown by the single pointed ones are now in 23d place.
+This is how it moves:

+Well, the yellow creatures stayed the reigning creature for the following generations, thats kinda disappointing.
+I don’t know what I was expecting, because about a third of all the random seeds I tested resulted in a flailing creature.
+Perhaps the environment is just too challenging for normal creatures.
+Dispite this seeds falure, lets look at some other results of evolution.

+Well, hope you found this video interesting.
+Tune in next time to watch creatures evolve to jump over Holes!
+(SCREAM)   Oh yeah, and follow my twitter for updates, and cool stuff.
+Thanks for watching!